ietf-wg-asdf/SDF/sdf.md

-The meaning of the JSON object that is the member value associated with a Given Name is derived from the Quality Name that was used as the member name associated to parent.
+The meaning of the JSON object that is the member value associated with a Given Name is derived from the Quality Name that was used as the member name associated to the parent.
 In the CDDL grammar given in {{syntax}}, JSON objects with member names that are Given Names are defined using the generic `named<objectmembers>`, where `objectmembers` is in turn the structure of the members of the